btbytes/treehopper/report/pg-mk-report.md

 ## Analytical dashboard

-Front page of the applications where we can see all the repositories known to the application
+We can see all the repositories known to the application on the front page of the application.

 ![Front page](images/th-frontpage.png)

 This view is obtained by querying the database for all the *Repository* type nodes.

-The *neomodel* provides an easy to use API for querying all the nodes of a type.
-We used:
+The *NeoModel* library provides an easy to use API for querying all the nodes of a type.
+We used this following call to to fetch all the *Repository* objects and dispatched it to the view template and displayed it as HTML.

 ~~~{.python}
 Repository.category().instance.all()
 ~~~~

-to fetch all the *Repository* objects and dispatched it to the view template and displayed it as HTML using the following code:

 ~~~~{.html}
     <h2>Repositories</h2>